-Having to deal with the aftermath of a disaster that has directly affected your home can be stressful and often, traumatic.
+The aftermath of any disaster that has directly affected your residence can be a traumatic situation that is filled with stress and uncertainty.
 Paul Davis offers the following tips and information that can help provide a smoother recovery process.

 Contact Paul Davis for all your property damage needs.
 (407) 767-0840

-- Obviously, it is extremely important to make sure you and your family (and don’t forget pets) are secure and that you contact your relatives and friends to inform them that you are all safe.
+- Obviously, it’s always important to be sure you and your family (and don’t forget your pets) are unharmed and that you contact your friends and relatives to inform them that you are all safe.

 - Report the damage to your insurance company as soon as it is possible.